 The infinity symbol has become popular as a tattoo lately, partly due to the fact that it can be made small and discrete, but largely because of what it represents.

 What is infinity?
 Can we imagine it?
 Is the universe really infinite?
 Will time go on forever?
 As finite and limited creatures, we find it difficult to imagine what infinity really means.
 It makes us feel small, and yet it’s also a powerful symbol of birth, life, death, and rebirth.

 Those who love science might get a kick out of an infinity symbol tattoo.
 Those of a more romantic nature might prefer an infinity sign over a heart to symbolize eternal love.

-Whether you like how cute they are, relate to their fierce predation, or just love the idea of a bit of ladybug ink bringing you luck, a tattoo like this can sure turn some heads.
+Whether you like how cute they are or just love the idea of a bit of ladybug ink bringing you luck, a tattoo like this can sure turn some heads.